Claudio Ranieri: Leicester caretaker boss denies player revolt

 "A lot of the talk of unrest has been speculation.
 I've not had one problem with the players.

 "I always feel sorry when people lose their jobs.
-I'm not aware of the club having spoken to any candidates.
 My relationship with Claudio has been fine all along.

 "I spoke to him last night and he thanked me for my support throughout.
 It was not brief and we exchanged views.
 A lot of what we said will stay private."

-Leicester are 17th in the Premier League table, one point above the relegation zone, with 13 matches left and are out of the FA Cup after losing 1-0 to Millwall in the fifth round.
+Leicester are 17th in the Premier League, one point above the relegation zone, with 13 matches left and are out of the FA Cup after losing 1-0 to Millwall in the fifth round.

-Despite losing 2-1 to Spanish side Sevilla in the first leg of their Champions League last-16 tie, they could yet reach the quarter-finals.
+Despite losing 2-1 to Sevilla in the first leg of their Champions League last-16 tie, they could yet reach the quarter-finals.
 The second leg is on 14 March.

-Shakespeare, who will take charge of Monday's home league match against Liverpool, said it was "very sad" Ranieri had been dismissed but added that the decision "must be respected".
+Shakespeare, who will take charge of Monday's home league match against Liverpool, admitted he felt like a "pantomime villain" having been asked to face the media after Ranieri's "very sad" exit, but added the decision "must be respected".

 "Whether I think it's right or not is irrelevant," he added.